Henry-Bernardin/movie-search-app/README.md

 ### LIVE LINK: https://www.moviefight.dev/

+## How To Play

+- Search for a film on each side of the movie finder
+- Following categories will be compared for both films:
+    *Number of nominations
+    *Amount made within the Box Office
+    *Metascore
+    *IMDB Rating
+    *IMDB Votes

 ## Features

 - Two fully functional movie search bars
 - Categories highlighted in green have "won"
+- Categories highlighted in yellow have "lost"

 ## Tech Used / Dependencies